99designs/capistrano-rightscale/README.markdown

 Installation
 ============

-`capistrano-ec2group` is provided as a Ruby gem, with the following dependencies:
+`capistrano-rightscale` is provided as a Ruby gem, with the following dependencies:

 * Capistrano >= 2.1.0
 * Rightscale API